dylanhammond-11/dylanhammond-11.github.io/_projects/aggie-maps/index.md

 ---
 layout: post
 title: Aggie Maps
-description: |
-  AggieMaps is a python-based interactive path planner tool designed for optimal pedestrian routing around Utah State University campus.
-This tool uses the Dijkstra and A* search algorithms to find optimal routes using a topological representation of the USU campus.
+description: "Python-based path planning tool that computes optimal pedestrian routes using Dijkstra and A* search algorithms with environment-dependent cost weighting."

-  The main feature of AggieMaps is its environment-dependent cost-weighting.
-At low temperatures, indoor based paths are prioritized as pedestrians prefer to walk in closed warm spaces (despite sometimes being a slightly longer route).
-At warmer temperatures, the shortest distance outdoor path is prioritized.
-The outdoor temperature is a user input at the beginning of the simulation.

-  The user interaction occurs through a simple graphical interface featuring a satellite image of the campus map.
-The user clicks on the interface to select the starting and ending node, and the simulation runs and the optimal route based on the conditions is found.

-  For more information about this project and code please contact me as the repository is currently private.

 skills:
   - Python
-- A*
+  - A* Search
+  - Dijkstra Algorithm
+  - Graph Algorithms
+  - Path Planning
+  - GUI Development
 main-image: /aggiemaps_main.png
 ---

----
+**Aggie Maps** is an interactive path planning tool developed to compute optimal pedestrian routes across the Utah State University campus using graph-based search algorithms.

+The campus environment is modeled as a topological graph where nodes represent key locations and edges represent traversable paths.
+Dijkstra and A* search algorithms are used to compute optimal routes between user-selected start and destination points.

+A key feature of the system is **environment-dependent cost weighting**.
+The path planner dynamically adjusts edge costs based on outdoor temperature conditions:

+- At low temperatures, indoor routes are prioritized to reflect user comfort and environmental constraints
+- At warmer temperatures, the shortest outdoor path is preferred
+- Temperature is provided as a user input at runtime

+User interaction occurs through a graphical interface displaying a satellite map of the campus.
+The user selects start and destination nodes by clicking on the map, and the system computes and visualizes the optimal route based on current conditions.

+Key system features include:

+- Graph-based modeling of campus navigation network
+- Implementation of Dijkstra and A* search algorithms
+- Environment-dependent path cost weighting
+- Interactive graphical user interface for route selection
+- Real-time visualization of computed optimal paths

+For additional details or access to the source code, please contact me as the repository is currently private.

-{% include image-gallery.html images="aggiemaps_2.png, aggiemaps_3.png, aggiemaps_main.png " height="400" %}
+{% include image-gallery.html images="aggiemaps_2.png, aggiemaps_3.png, aggiemaps_main.png" height="400" %}